-If you’re unfamiliar with hyaluronic acid, just the name itself might sound intimidating to you.
-But fret not!
-This ingredient is actually one of the best ones out there for plumping up skin (at least temporarily!) and introducing a dewy glow.
+If you're looking to add more hydration to your skincare routine, use skincare products with hyaluronic acid.
+Not unfamiliar with hyaluronic acid?
+This ingredient is actually one of the best ones out there for plumping up skin (at least temporarily) and introducing a dewy glow.

 Hyaluronic acid is hydrating.
 Like, seriously hydrating.
 It’s a humectant, which means it draws moisture from both the air and deeper layers of the skin.
 This helps your skin absorb more moisture more effectively.
 Plus, hyaluronic acid doesn’t tend to cause any irritation or other negative side effects because it’s actually a substance found naturally in your body!

 Hyaluronic acid isn’t only for dry skin—it helps all skin types!
 Since it’s so deeply hydrating, it’s especially popular for reducing the appearance of fine lines and wrinkles.
 So if you’re on a mission to add more hydration into your skincare, hyaluronic acid might be the ingredient for you.